10 easy ways to help bees in your garden

 6. Give bees shelter by letting the grass grow

 Give your mower – and back – a rest by letting some of your lawn (if you have one) grow longer.
 When you do mow, cutting less often and less closely will help give pollinators places to feed and shelter among the grass.
-TIP: raise the notches on the mower to lift the cutting blade a few centimetres.
-Read more about creating a mini wildflower meadow.

 Being a bit messy is part of being a good gardener for nature.
 Mess can attract bugs, birds and larger creatures such as hedgehogs.
-(Tip: cut a hedgehog-shaped hole in the bottom of a fence panel to let them move through.)

 7. Save the bees and put away the pesticides